-- Scaling questions: This type of question is often used by a solution-focused therapist in order to gauge the intensity of a client’s emotional distress—in other words, how much an experience is troubling them.
-By touching base in each session, the therapist gets a sense of how their client is progressing—and the client may gain a sense of emotional awareness, too.
+- Scaling questions: This type of question is often used by a solution-focused therapist in order to gauge the intensity of a person’s emotional distress—in other words, how much an experience is troubling them.
+By touching base in each session, the therapist gets a sense of how their client is progressing—and the individual may gain a sense of emotional awareness, too.

-This form of therapy isn’t conventionally used to treat more major forms of psychiatric disorders, such as schizophrenia, borderline personality disorder, or bipolar.
+This form of therapy isn’t conventionally used to treat conditions that tend to be more severe, such as schizoid personality disorder, other personality disorders, and bipolar-related symptoms.
 But while solution-focused brief therapy isn’t a cure-all, it aims to treat a wide variety of personal or interpersonal issues within 5-8 sessions.

 When Should You Schedule Solution-Focused Brief Therapy?